Skip to content

 def on_trace_end(self, trace: "Trace") -> None:

-"""Called when a trace is finished.
+"""Called when a trace completes execution.

 Args: